"I'm glad to be with you, Samwise Gamgee...here at the end of all things."

 Literally, in the case of Faramir - see below under The Two Towers.

-There's what comes before it as well, equally ranked in Tear Jerker territory.
-When Boromir is dying in utter despair, claiming that he's failed the Fellowship and lamenting that not only his city but his entire race is doomed, Aragorn - whom Boromir has only gradually come to accept, and who seems to identify more with the Elves - swears to save the White City, and "our people".
-You can truly see the joy and hope emerge on Boromir's face, as he believes at last that there is indeed a chance for the race of Men to survive.
+The lead up to those words: when Boromir is dying in utter despair, claiming that he's failed the Fellowship and lamenting that not only his city but his entire race is doomed, Aragorn - whom Boromir has only gradually come to accept, and who seems to identify more with the Elves - swears to save the White City, and "our people".
+You can see the joy and hope in Boromir's face, as he believes at last that there's a chance for the race of Men to survive.
 He dies content instead of despairing, thanking and accepting Aragorn fully with his final words.

 The last words my king are only made even more poignant by contrasting his reaction to first discovering Aragorn's heritage.